-Notice of Annual Meeting of Stockholders to be Held May 5, 2016
+Notice of Annual Meeting of Stockholders to be Held May 4, 2017

-To the Stockholders of Mueller Industries, Inc.
+To the Stockholders of Mueller Industries.
+Inc.

-The Annual Meeting of Stockholders of Mueller Industries, Inc. (the "Company" or "Mueller"), will be held at the Company's headquarters at 8285 Tournament Drive, Suite 150, Memphis, Tennessee 38125 on Thursday, May 5, 2016, at 10:00 A.M. local time, for the following purposes:
+The Annual Meeting of Stockholders of Mueller Industries, Inc. (the "Company" or "Mueller"), will be held at the Company's headquarters at 8285 Tournament Drive, Suite 150, Memphis, Tennessee 38125 on Thursday, May 4, 2017, at 10:00 A.M. local time, for the following purposes:

-- 1. To elect seven directors, each to serve until the next annual meeting of stockholders (tentatively scheduled for May 4, 2017) or until his successor is elected and qualified; - 2.
-To consider and act upon a proposal to approve the appointment of Ernst & Young LLP, independent registered public accountants, as auditors of the Company for the fiscal year ending December 31, 2016; - 3.
-To conduct an advisory vote on the compensation of the Company's named executive officers; and - 4.
+- 1. To elect seven directors, each to serve until the next annual meeting of stockholders (tentatively scheduled for May 3, 2018) or until his successor is elected and qualified; - 2.
+To consider and act upon a proposal to approve the appointment of Ernst & Young LLP, independent registered public accountants, as auditors of the Company for the fiscal year ending December 30, 2017; - 3.
+To conduct an advisory vote on the compensation of the Company's named executive officers; - 4.
+To conduct an advisory vote on the frequency with which the Company should hold future advisory votes on the compensation of the Company's named executive officers; and - 5.
 To consider and transact such other business as may properly be brought before the Annual Meeting and any adjournment(s) thereof.

-Only stockholders of record at the close of business on March 11, 2016, will be entitled to notice of and vote at the Annual Meeting or any adjournment(s) thereof.
+Only stockholders of record at the close of business on March 17, 2017, will be entitled to notice of and vote at the Annual Meeting or any adjournment(s) thereof.
 A complete list of stockholders entitled to vote at the Annual Meeting will be prepared and maintained at the Company's corporate headquarters at 8285 Tournament Drive, Suite 150, Memphis, Tennessee 38125.
 This list will be available for inspection by stockholders of record during normal business hours for a period of at least 10 days prior to the Annual Meeting.